collections_bookmark Part of Fallout

 How often is Desolate Mire drawn in a Commander game?

-Is Desolate Mire banned anywhere?
+Is Desolate Mire banned in Commander?